stevekimeu/stevekimeu/README.md

 - 👋 Hi, I’m @stevekimeu
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning kotlin and android studio
+- 🌱 I’m currently learning kotlin language and android studio
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me, through email:stevekimeu@gmail.com or cellphone: +254711648268